jaak-peterson/autoware_mini_practice/practice_1/README.md

    - all the code and packages will be under the `~/autoware_mini_practice/src/`
 2. `cd ~/autoware_mini_practice` - go to the catkin workspace folder
 3. And already we could build a workspace without actually having any contents there
-   - Optional : when first time creating the workspace folder we can run `catkin init` - will create hidden `.catkin_tools` folder and that defines also that this is the workspace folder
    - `catkin build` - will initialize workspace and build the workspace and packages inside.
-      * If `catkini init` has not been used, then needs to be run in the catkin workspace folder.
-Will also create the `.catkin_tools` folder and initialize workspace.
-      * If `catkini init` was used then `catkin build` can be run anywhere inside catkin workspace.
    - `ll` - see that additional folders like `build` and `devel` are created
 4. Now we want to clone the repo into the `src` folder
    - `git clone git@github.com:<your_github_username>/autoware_mini_practice.git src` - we need to clone the repo under src folder because that is how ROS expects